2016 – 2017 Global CIO Survey has been saved

 The digital iceberg

-Our data and interviews lead us to believe that some CIOs and business leaders view “digital” only as customer-facing, front-end tools and technologies - what we call the tip of the digital iceberg.
+Our data leads us to believe that some CIOs and business leaders view “digital” only as customer-facing, front-end tools and technologies - what we call the tip of the digital iceberg.
 Others view digital as a mind-set, where technology fundamentally transforms and shapes future business models.
 This requires embedding technology in every facet of the business, and demands a fundamentally different role for CIOs.

 If CIOs are fundamental to enabling digital transformation, they must develop and improve their digital capabilities and investments.
-More than a quarter (28%) ranked their IT organisation as below average in digital skillsets, especially customer and digital experience and analytics.
-Two out of 5 CIOs told us they were underinvesting in emerging technologies and analytics.
+More than a quarter (33%) of Belgian CIOs ranked their IT organisation as below average in digital skillsets, especially customer and digital experience.
+More than 1 out of 5 CIOs told us they were underinvesting in digital, emerging technologies and analytics.

 Conclusion: Control your legacy

 These pivotal times provide a unique opportunity for CIOs to drive business transformation, harness digital disruption and create a powerful legacy.
 We present 5 key takeaways in this report:

 - Be adaptive.
 CIOs are not limited by personality traits or work styles.
 In fact, we have seen that they can control their careers— and their legacies—by nurturing required leadership competencies and IT capabilities and make an indelible impact on their teams and businesses.